Tony Robbins: Personal life

+Robbins' first child was with girlfriend Liz Acosta.
+Their son, Jairek Robbins, born in 1984, is also a personal empowerment coach and trainer.
 In 1984, Robbins married Rebecca Jenkins after meeting her at a seminar.
 Jenkins had three children, from two former marriages, whom Robbins adopted.
 Robbins and Jenkins filed for divorce in 1998.

-In 1984, Robbins fathered a child with former girlfriend Liz Acosta.
-Their son, Jairek Robbins, is also a personal empowerment coach and trainer.

 In October 2001, Robbins married Bonnie Sage Humphrey Robbins.
-They live in Manalapan, Florida.
+They live in Manalapan, Florida, and had a daughter in 2021.

 Robbins was a vegan for 12 years; he then reportedly added fish to his diet.
 While eating a fish-heavy diet, he developed mercury poisoning and nearly died.
 His diet now consists of mostly vegetables with a small amount of animal protein.
 Robbins' net worth is estimated to be around $600 million.
 He owns the Namale Resort and Spa which is located in Fiji.
 Robbins is a licensed helicopter pilot.
 In a 2013 interview with Playboy magazine, Robbins disclosed that he had been diagnosed with acromegaly at age 31, but refused his doctor's recommendation to undergo brain surgery.
 Robbins is 6 ft 7 in tall.

-Sexual harassment allegations
+Legal issues

-In May 2019, an investigation by BuzzFeed News detailed accusations against Robbins of the sexual harassment of fans and staff members, such as groping fans at events and exposing his genitals to his assistants.
+In May 2019, an investigation by BuzzFeed News detailed accusations against Robbins of the sexual harassment and assault of fans and staff members, such as groping fans at events and exposing his genitals to his assistants.
 Robbins denied the allegations and said, "I have been the target of a year-long investigation by BuzzFeed.
 Unfortunately, your organization has made it clear to my team that you intend to move forward with publishing an inaccurate, agenda-driven version of the past, pierced with falsehoods."
 In November 2019, BuzzFeed News published a six-part article accusing Robbins of molesting a teenage girl during his time as a "star speaker" at SuperCamp, an elite summer camp in southern California.
 The article states that the events took place in 1985 when Robbins was 25, and that there were at least two eyewitnesses.
 Robbins denied wrongdoing and sued BuzzFeed News in Ireland.
 In response, BuzzFeed News said that it stood by its reporting and suggested that Robbins's decision to file the summons in Ireland was an "abuse" of the Irish court.
+Robbins's lawyers filed a notice of discontinuance in 2025.